huangsam/ultimate-python/CONTRIBUTING.md

 ```

 If the module involves additional functions and classes, they are placed
 above the `main` function.

-Additionally, module-level constants are
-defined with the `_UNDER_SCORE_FIRST` convention.
+### Style conventions

+Apart from [PEP 8](https://www.python.org/dev/peps/pep-0008/), here are
+some additional conventions:

+- Module imports are arranged by [isort](https://github.com/timothycrosley/isort)
+- Module constants follow a `_UNDER_SCORE_FIRST` convention
+- Strings have "double-quotes" unless a `"` exists in the string
+- Dynamic strings make use of [f-strings](https://www.python.org/dev/peps/pep-0498/)

 ### Code coverage